Rent safe and private dog parks hosted by locals

 At its simplest, enrichment provides animals with opportunities to satisfy their innate instincts.
 Common enrichment activities usually give our dogs the chance to safely dig, sniff, and emulate their predatory sequence (searching, stalking, chasing, fighting, celebrating, and consuming) without causing harm to or disrupting the communities we live in.
 You might fill a rubber toy with peanut butter for them to lick out, focus on playing fun games together, set up structured playdates with dogs you trust, and more.

-Training for long-term barrier reactivity improvement
+5) Training for long-term barrier reactivity improvement

 Observation games

-Engage-disengage and Look At That methods capitalize on operant conditioning (a learning theory involving animals intentionally performing behavior to earn reinforcement) to create better responses (more agreeable behaviors like looking at you) rather than barking and lunging.
+Engage-disengage and Look At That methods capitalize on operant conditioning (a learning theory involving animals intentionally performing behavior to earn reinforcement) to create better responses (more agreeable behaviors like looking at you) than barking and lunging.

 Desensitization

 Desensitization involves getting our dogs used to their triggers slowly, in small doses that don’t put them over threshold.
 While it can be difficult to implement in the “real world” (public environments are often unpredictable and we can’t always decide how far away our dogs are from their triggers) it’s a valuable technique in controlled situations.
-Distance, intensity and duration matter a lot in this behavior modification technique to help your dog ultimately make a habit of calmer behavior (and lower stress levels).

-Further reading and learning
+6) Further reading and learning

 More Sniffspot blogs on dog reactivity

 We have an entire blog category devoted to dog reactivity and related problem or unwanted behaviors.
-One of our primary goals is to be a welcoming community for reactive dogs — that’s why we have specific rules (like gaps between arrivals and transparency about other animals within view) to keep all Sniffspot visits safe.
+One of our primary goals is to be a welcoming community for reactive dogs!
+That’s why we have specific rules (like gaps between arrivals and transparency about other animals within view) to keep all Sniffspot visits safe.

 Other dog reactivity resources

-Good luck, and remember: you’re not alone.
 When in doubt, get in touch with a professional force free trainer you trust.
 And know you can always bring your dog to a Sniffspot for some playtime without worrying about reactivity triggers!

 Trainer Review of this Article